divnix/digga/README.md

 ## Lib
 The [lib](lib) directory contains a file `utils.nix` which is an attribute set meant to consist mainly of utility functions you might want to write and use throughout the configuration.
-They are available via a new `utils` attribute passed to every NixOS module, eg:
+They are available via a new `usr` attribute passed to every NixOS module, eg:

 ```
 # hosts/some-host.nix
-{ utils, ... }:
+{ usr, ... }:
-let data = utils.myFunction # ...
+let data = usr.myFunction # ...
 in
 {
   # NixOS configuration